Azure Container Registry service tiers

-Azure Container Registry (ACR) is available in multiple service tiers, known as SKUs.
-These SKUs provide predictable pricing and several options for aligning to the capacity and usage patterns of your private Docker registry in Azure.
+Azure Container Registry is available in multiple service tiers (also known as SKUs).
+These tiers provide predictable pricing and several options for aligning to the capacity and usage patterns of your private Docker registry in Azure.

-The Basic, Standard, and Premium SKUs (collectively called managed registries) all provide the same programmatic capabilities.
+The Basic, Standard, and Premium tiers all provide the same programmatic capabilities.
 They also all benefit from image storage managed entirely by Azure.
-Choosing a higher-level SKU provides more performance and scale.
+Choosing a higher-level tier provides more performance and scale.
 With multiple service tiers, you can get started with Basic, then convert to Standard and Premium as your registry usage increases.

-The following table details the features and limits of the Basic, Standard, and Premium service tiers.
+The following table details the features and registry limits of the Basic, Standard, and Premium service tiers.

 |ReadOps per minute2, 3||1,000||3,000||10,000|